JohnD-EE/AroundTheBlock/papers/satoshiNakamotoWhitePaper.md

 payments to be sent directly from one party to another without going through a financial institution.

-The abstract opens with an emphasis on doing transactions ditectle between people, rather than having to go through an intermediary like a bank.
+The abstract opens with an emphasis on doing transactions dieectly between people, rather than having to go through an intermediary like a bank.

 > Digital signatures provide part of the solution, but the main benefits are lost if a trusted third party is still required to prevent double-spending.